dfinity/ic-hs/README.md

 Using
 -----

-* The `ic-ref` program starts a webserver at `http://0.0.0.0:8001/` that implements the public Internet Computer interface, and can be used with `dfx --client http://0.0.0.0:8001/`.
+* The `ic-ref` program starts a webserver at `http://0.0.0.0:8001/` that implements the Internet Computer interface, and can be used with `dfx --client http://0.0.0.0:8001/`.

   If you point your browser to `http://0.0.0.0:8001/` you get the evolution of